lennart96/printer/README.md

 #### State

-Some small commands to make commanding the printer directly easier.
-A reference point is implemented to which the printer will returen when commanded to.
+Some small commands to make manually commanding the printer easier.
+A reference point is implemented to which relative movements can be made.
 The reference point is disabled by default.

 Setting state is done using a `!` prefix, getting current state or other information using `?`.
 The reference point is referred to as `0`, the x, y, and z positions as respectively `x`, `y` and `z`.